casiez/libparamtuner/Readme.md

 The Java application use Maven.
 First, you have to compile the Java library (see instruction above).
 Then, in directory `src/gui`, run `mvn package`.
 The executable Jar is in subdirectory `target`.

+If you want to create an installer with an executable, run `mvn jfx:native`.
+Note that icns icons for macOS were created using the command `makeicns -in ParamTunerGUI.png -out ParamTunerGUI.icns`

 ### Usage